Model theoretic properties of metric valued fields: The theory of algebraically closed metric valued fields

 \begin{rmk} Let $MVF_\bZ$ denote the theory $MVF$ along with axioms saying that the set of non zero values is contained in some fixed infinite discrete group, say $e^\bZ$.
 This can be expressed by the axiom $\|x^*\| \in e^{-\bN} \cup \{0\}$.
 In models of this theory both the valuation ring and its complement are type-definable, so they are in fact definable.
 The maximal ideal is definable as well, so we may refer to the residue field directly as an imaginary sort.
 Similarly, for every $n$, the set of field elements of value $e^{-n}$ is definable.

 Let $ACMVF_\bZ$ consist in addition of axioms saying that the value $e^{-1}$ is attained, that every element of value $e^{kn}$ has an $n$th root and that every irreducible monic polynomial over the valuation ring with free term $1$ has a root.
 Then $ACMVF_\bZ$ eliminates quantifiers, and it is the model completion of $MVF_\bZ$.
-The argument is similar to that given for \fref{thm:QE}. \end{rmk}
+The argument is similar to that given for \autoref{thm:QE}. \end{rmk}

 \begin{cor} The following is an exhaustive list of the completions of $ACMVF$: \begin{enumerate} \item Characteristic $(0,0)$: $|p| = 1$ for all prime $p$. \item Characteristic $(0,p)$: $|p| = \alpha$ for some prime $p$ and $0 < \alpha < 1$. \item Characteristic $(p,p)$: $p = 0$ for some prime $p$. \end{enumerate} \end{cor} \begin{proof} It is known (e.g., from \cite{Artin:AlgebraicNumbersAndFunctions}) that every model of $ACMVF$ falls into one of these categories and that none of them is empty.
-In order to show that in each case we obtain a complete theory it is enough, by quantifier elimination, to show that $|n|$ is determined for each $n \in \bZ$.
-Indeed, in the first case we have $|n| = 1$ for all $n \neq 0$; in the second $|n| = \alpha^{v_p(n)}$; and in the third $|n| = 0^{v_p(n)}$, i.e., $1$ if $p \mathrel{\not|} n$ and $0$ otherwise. \end{proof}
+Since each of the listed theories determines $|n|$ for each $n \in \bZ$, by quantifier elimination they are complete. \end{proof}

 The space of completions consists therefore of a family of segments $[0,1]$, one for each prime $p$, with all the $1$ points identified (the $(0,0)$ case).
-This is essentially the zero dimensional Berkovich space over $\bZ$, just without the segment corresponding to Archimedian valuations, which we chose to exclude.
+This is essentially the zero dimensional Berkovich space over $\bZ$, just without the segment corresponding to Archimedean valuations, which we chose to exclude.
 Similarly,

-\begin{cor} Let $K$ be a valued field.
-Then the space of $1$-types in the sort $\bP^n$ over $K$ is precisely the $n$-dimensional projective analytic Berkovich space over $K$. \end{cor}
+\begin{cor} Let $K$ be a model of model of $ACMVF$, let $A \subseteq K$, and let $K_0$ be the complete sub-field generated by $A$.
+Then the space of $1$-types over $A$ in the sort $\bP^n$ is precisely the $n$-dimensional projective analytic Berkovich space over $K_0$. \end{cor}

 Let us give a slightly different characterisation of types (or more precisely, of $1$-types) which will be useful for counting them. \begin{dfn} Let $K$ be a valued field and let $\cC$ and $\cC'$ be two chains of closed balls in $K\bP^1$.
 Say that $\cC$ and $\cC'$ are \emph{mutually co-final} if each ball in one chain contains some ball belonging to the other.
 This is an equivalence relation, and by a \emph{sphere} over $K\bP^1$ we mean an equivalence class of such a chain.
 The set of all spheres will be denoted $\Sph(K\bP^1)$.